-- If you want, feel free to change up the cheese and use a smokey gouda.
+- Feel free to change the cheese and use a smokey gouda.

 - Add some sautéd spinach cooked with olive oil to add some healthy greens.
-Make sure you chop it up a little before adding to the soup.
+Ensure you chop it up a little before adding it to the soup.

-- If you would like a creamy garnish, top with a little sour cream or yogurt.
+- If you want a creamy garnish, top with a little sour cream or yogurt.